Hilary Ng'weno

-Hilary Boniface Ng'weno (1938-2021) was a Kenyan historian and journalist.
+Hilary Boniface Ng'weno (1938–2021) was a Kenyan historian and journalist.
+Ng'weno was best known as the editor-in-chief of the Weekly Review, a weekly news magazine that ran from 1975 to 1999.
+He was also the founder of The Nairobi Times and Kenya's first independent TV news station, STV.
+He was the producer of documentary films on Kenyan history, including The Making of a Nation and Kenya's Darkest Hour.

 Early life

-The Harvard-educated scientist was born in Nairobi in 1938, to the late Regina and Morris Onyango.
-After graduating from Harvard with a degree in nuclear physics, Ng'weno worked as a reporter for the Daily Nation for nine months before his appointment as the newspaper’s first Kenyan editor-in-chief.
-He resigned in 1965 and established a successful career as a journalist for more than forty years.
-In 1973, together with journalist Terry Hirst, he founded Joe, a political satire comic magazine that circulated in many parts of Africa until the late seventies when its publication ceased.
-He is best known as the editor-in-chief of the Weekly Review, a weekly newsmagazine than ran from 1975 to 1999.
-He is also the founder of The Nairobi Times and the first independent TV news station in Kenya, STV.
-He was the producer of documentary videos on Kenyan history, including the Making of a Nation and Kenya's Darkest Hour.
+Ng'weno was born in Nairobi in 1938 to Regina and Morris Onyango.
+After graduating from Harvard University with a degree in nuclear physics, he worked as a reporter for the Daily Nation for nine months before his appointment as the newspaper's first Kenyan editor-in-chief.
+He resigned in 1965 and pursued a career in journalism for more than forty years.
+In 1973, together with Terry Hirst, he founded Joe, a political satire comic magazine that circulated in many parts of Africa until ceasing publication in the late 1970s.